 Committed to designing more responsible collections, FatFace already source 100% of their cotton sustainably and by 2025 this will be extended to linen, viscose and polyester too.
 You can even join in by popping your tired clothes into one of the recycling boxes in store to help reduce the amount of textiles going into landfill.
 Our fashion favourite is FatFace’s Gingham Midi Dress, which includes 43% sustainably sourced cotton.
 Soft, lightweight and easy-to-wear, it’s the dress we will be living in this summer.
 Shop online and your order will arrive in recycled packaging too.

 The first brand to sign a Fairtrade contract to source denim ethically, White Stuff, are committed to reducing their environmental impact.
 For their newly launched Doing Good Stuff denim collection, White Stuff partnered with the cleanest, most sustainable factories, using only a fraction of the water and energy used in traditional denim production.
-In their three-year agreement with Fairtrade, White Stuff have agreed that year by year they will increase the amount of Fairtrade cotton sourced.
+Also, in their three-year agreement with Fairtrade, White Stuff have agreed to increase the amount of sustainable cotton sourced every year.
 The goal being to use only sustainably sourced cotton by 2024.

 Tretorn X SEALIFE